 Ilham Bouisaghouane (PhD)

-Ilham holds two master’s degrees in Theoretical Physics and Education.
-She will be doing her PhD in Astronomy education at the University of Leiden in collaboration with the UvA and the DBHC.
+Ilham holds a master degree in Theoretical Physics and a master degree in Education.
+She will be doing her PhD in Astronomy education at the University of Leiden in collaboration with the Amsterdam University of Applied Science (AUAS) and the DBHC.

 Iris van Gemeren (PhD)